Cherreads

 I will challenge and kill the Death God!

-And for the first time in years… I felt something.
+And for the first time in years… I felt my heart lit up.

 The thought of standing beside him again, fighting a World Power, shoulder to shoulder, that was what I've always wanted!
 And maybe...
 After we kill the Death God...
 We could mend our broken relationship!